 9. Tzununá

 Overall, Tzununa is an adorable town around Lake Atitlán!
-We crossed through here on via the incredible Lower Mayan Trail and discovered that most of the town is set back off the lakeshore and nestled at the foot of the mountains surrounding it.
-The atmosphere was sleepy and tropical and tranquil!
+We crossed through here on the incredible Lower Mayan Trail and discovered that most of the town is set back off the lakeshore and nestled at the foot of the surrounding mountains.
+The atmosphere was tropical and tranquil!

 El Picnic Atitlán ($$) – enjoy sleeping under the stars inside your own eco-luxe tent/tiny house, complete with an on-site restaurant and bar, garden, and more!